Courses

 Running Jump Print workshop runs a range of short courses to provide opportunities to learn more about printmaking.

 Places are limited to 5 people per course.
 Please note courses are for over-18s only.
+Click on the course title to find out more.

 Our tutors:

 Stella Yarrow - Stella is a member of the Running Jump Print workshop.
 She is an experienced printmaker and print teacher, specialising in sustainable print methods and in lino print.
 She applies a flexible approach to teaching, adapting her approach to her students’ levels of skill, experience and interests.
 Stella is a member of the Printmakers Council.
 She exhibits with Crouch End Open Studios and at galleries in London and nationwide.
-Stella’s work can be seen on Instagram @stellayarrow2018
+Stella’s work can be seen on Instagram.

 Caroline Elliott - Caroline work’s as a printmaker and artist and is attracted to the quiet, overlooked or neglected elements of nature, cycles of the seasons, of the growth, of change and records elements such as copses, mosses, lichens, seeds, rare wildflowers or thicket berries in differing types of landscapes, ancient hedgerows or woodlands.
 Caroline is currently mainly working on collographs, for the sheer expanse of possibility within intaglio and relief combinations, mixed with block print, silk screen print, monoprint, photopolymer print, drypoint or hand painting.
 She is an experienced and engaging Tutor.